ccamara/reveal-hugo/content/2021-01-18-obu-research-seminar/osm.md

 (Interval)

-## OpenStreetMap
+## OpenStreetMap (OSM)

 {{% note %}}
 More specifically, this principle led us to use OSM, which would become a key decision that influenced all the project.
-For that reason, I am going to make a brief interval and explain what OSM is, so the rest of the presentation will be clearer.
+For that reason, I am going to make a brief break and explain what OSM is, so the rest of the presentation will be clearer.
 {{% /note %}}

 ---